-drive an average of week, compared to an average of 114 kms for a
+The residents of your building drive an average of approximately 108 kms per week, compared to an average of 114 kms for a typical building.

 Support: (02) 9977 1801

 PUBLIC VERSUS PRIVATE CHARGING

 Residents in typical buildings showed low awareness of public charging stations and low interest in making facilities available to the public.